Ilya4322/MapNavigator/README.md

 # MapNavigator
-create a shortest route between 3 places om map
+create a shortest route between 3 places on map